Paulao17/mdmathwebsite/README.md

 ## Requirements
 Depends on `pandoc` and `texlive`.
 You might need `texlive-lang-french`.
+To use the webhook you will need Nodejs.

 ## Usage
 Use the shellscripts.
 Source markdown files in `./src` and resulting built files in `./build`.